KasparEtter/ef1p/pages/email/email.md

   DANE clients can just compare the server's public key with its `TLSA` records.
-  Complexity is not just the enemy of security, it also leads to partial implementations of a standard, which in turn lead to a mess of incompatibilities.
+  Complexity is not just the enemy of security, it also leads to partial implementations of a standard, which in turn leads to a mess of incompatibilities.
 - **Cached intermediate certificates**:
   TLS servers send their certificate with all [intermediate certificates](https://en.wikipedia.org/wiki/Public_key_certificate#Intermediate_certificate)